Mixtures of SubExperts for Large Language Continual Learning: Experiments

-\paragraph{Effect of Expert Configuration in MoSEs.} \Cref{tab:trace_experts} illustrates how varying the number of experts ($E\#$) and top-K selections ($T\#$) affects the performance and efficiency of MoSEs.
-The baseline setting \textbf{MoSEs, E2T2}, with two experts and top-2 selection, achieves the best average performance ({54.9}) and positive backward transfer ({+0.05\%}) with only {3.83M} parameters and a test time of {1.20h}, indicating an optimal trade-off between capacity and knowledge retention.
-As the number of experts increases to three ({E3T2}, {E3T3}) or four ({E4T2}, {E4T3}), both the parameter count ({4.94M}–{6.01M}) and forgetting grow significantly (BWT drops to as low as {-3.20\%}), while the average accuracy declines (down to {48.8}).
+\textbf{Effect of Expert Configuration.} \Cref{tab:trace_experts} illustrates how varying the number of experts ($E\#$) and top-K selections ($T\#$) affects the performance and efficiency of MoSEs.
+The baseline setting \textbf{MoSEs, E2T2}, with two experts and top-2 selection, achieves the best average performance ({54.9}) and positive backward transfer ({+0.05\%}) with only {2.17M} parameters and a test time of {1.20h}, indicating an optimal trade-off between capacity and knowledge retention.
+As the number of experts increases to three ({E3T2}, {E3T3}), both the parameter count ({2.45M}) and forgetting grow significantly (BWT drops to as low as {-2.70\%}), while the average accuracy declines (down to {50.2}).
 These results suggest that increasing expert diversity without sufficient selectivity can dilute task-specific knowledge and introduce interference.
-Additionally, the training time slightly increases with more experts (e.g., from {20.20h} to {20.21h}), and test time remains relatively constant, showing that runtime cost is not the main bottleneck.
-Overall, the configuration {E2T2} demonstrates the best balance across all metrics, affirming that {a minimal yet well-structured mixture of experts is most effective for continual learning}.
+Overall, the configuration {E2T2} demonstrates the best balance across all metrics, affirming that a minimal yet well-structured mixture of experts is most effective.

-\paragraph{MoSEs of Low-Rank and Scaling Factor} \Cref{tab:trace_rank} indicate that MoSEs with $r=2, \alpha=8$ achieve the best trade-off between performance and efficiency.
-It records the highest average score (54.9), maintains a \emph{positive backward transfer} (+0.05\%), and uses the least number of parameters (3.83M) with no increase in training or inference time.
+\textbf{Low-Rank and Scaling Factor.} \Cref{tab:trace_rank} indicates that MoSEs with $r=2, \alpha=8$ achieve the best trade-off between performance and efficiency.
+It records the highest average score (54.9), maintains a \emph{positive backward transfer} (+0.05\%), and uses the least number of parameters (2.17M).
 Increasing the rank and scaling factor leads to larger models but \emph{worsens BWT} and typically results in \emph{lower performance}, suggesting diminishing returns with higher capacity.

-\paragraph{Backward Transfer Analysis.} \Cref{fig:transf_matrix} shows the task-wise transfer matrices of LoRA and MoSEs, where each row represents the performance of a source task after learning a target task.
-The MoSEs transfer matrix (\cref{fig:transf_matrix}b) demonstrates significantly better retention of past knowledge, indicated by consistently high values in the upper triangular entries (i.e., backward transfer from newer to older tasks).
-Specifically, after learning new tasks (e.g., T6 or T8), the performance on earlier tasks (e.g., T2 and T4) remains stable, with values above $0.50$—a strong indicator of positive or non-destructive backward transfer.
-In contrast, LoRA (\cref{fig:transf_matrix}a) shows degraded values in many such entries (e.g., below $0.30$), suggesting more severe forgetting.
-This result confirms that MoSE’s task-specific subnetwork selection and expert reuse mechanism effectively prevent catastrophic forgetting by preserving prior task knowledge, enabling robust and scalable continual learning in LLMs.